Which Honey Should I Use To Combat Hay Fever?

 • wheeze and cough

-Studies have shown that flooding the body with heavy organic flower pollen can desensitise hay fever sufferers by means of immunotherapy.
+Studies have shown that flooding the body with organic flower pollen which is similar to grass pollen can quickly desensitise hay fever sufferers by means of immunotherapy.

 Which honey is effective for hay fever?